naveenjujaray/blog/_pages/about.md

 I'm a computer science engineer who is passionate about making open-source more accessible.
 Some technologies I enjoy working with include Flutter, Jekyll and Node.js.

+__“It’s going to happen, because I am going to make it happen.”__

 You can find more about me on `social media` 🌎 👇🏼